lemonwaysas/php-client-directkit-json2/README.md

 You will get a Business Error if the wallet `sc` is 0.
 In order to make this example working, you will have to

 1. Credit the wallet `sc` first, you will have to do it by login to your BackOffice or contacting the LemonWay Staff (on production)
-2. Read the documentation on [`MoneyInWebInit`] to get an idea how it work.
-Basicly it will return a token that you will have to combine with the Webkit.
+2. Read the documentation on [`MoneyInWebInit`] to get an idea how it works.
+Basicly, it will return a token that you will have to combine with the Webkit to get to the payment page.
-3. Once you got to the payment page (via the Webkit) you can use one of the [test card]((http://documentation.lemonway.fr/api-en/introduction/test-environment-and-default-accounts)) to finish the payment process
+3. Once you got to the payment page (via the Webkit) you can use one of the [test cards](http://documentation.lemonway.fr/api-en/introduction/test-environment-and-default-accounts) to finish the payment process.

-# Other functions
+# See also

 You can also try other functions to understand our API: